Nic30/hwtHls/README.md

 * You can try it online at [![Binder](https://mybinder.org/badge_logo.svg)](https://notebooks.gesis.org/binder/v2/gh/Nic30/hwtHls/HEAD) (From jupyterlab you can also run examples in tests.)

 * Features
+  * frontends:
-  * Python bytecode -> LLVM -> hwt -> vhdl/verilog/IP-exact
+    * Python bytecode
 	    * Bytecode of any Python can be translated to hardware
 	       * Bytecode is symbolically executed and the code which does not depend on HW evaluated value is executed immediately.
 	         This means that the python runs as a preprocessors and it generates HW code.
 	       * As this part translates bytecode to SSA, the input syntax does not matter.

-    * No exception handling, function calls must be explicitly marked to be translated to HW otherwise calls are evaluated compile time
+	    * No exception handling in HW code, function calls must be explicitly marked to be translated to HW otherwise calls are evaluated compile time
-    * Only static typing for HW code, limited use of iterators
+	    * Only static typing for HW code
-    * (meant to be used for simple things, for the rest you should construct AST or SSA directly.)
+	    * (Meant to be used for simple things, for the rest you should construct AST or SSA directly.)

-  * Python statement-like objects/AST -> LLVM -> hwt -> vhdl/verilog/IP-exact
-    * Support for multithreaded programs
-      (multiple hls programs with shared resources cooperating using shared memory or streams and with automatic constrains propagation on shared resource)
-    * Supports for programs which are using resoruce shared with HDL code (e.g. bus mapped registers where bus mapping is done in HDL (hwt))

-  * Support for precise latency/resources tuning
+    * hwtHls AST (Python statement-like objects)

+  * Kernel superoptimization framewors:
-    * Operation chaining
+    * Hierarchical, backtracking list scheduler with operation chaining and retiming
     * FSM/dataflow fine-graded architecture extraction with different optimization strategies (extraction strategy specified as a sequence of transformations)
-	* Target architecture aware (any Xilinx, Intel and others after benchmark)

-  * Fine-graded HW resource optimizations
-    * SlicesToIndependentVariablesPass - splits the slices to individual variables to exploit real dependencies, splits also bitwise operations and casts
-    * BitwidthReducePass - recursively minimizes the number of bits used by variables

-  * Any loop type, with special care for:
-    * Infinite top loops - with/without internal/external sync beeing involved
-    * Loops where sync can be achieved only by data (no speculation, all inputs depends on every output)
-    * Polyhedral, affine, unroll and other transformations
+    * Polyhedral, affine, unroll and other LLVM asisted transformations
     * On demand speculations/out-of-order execution:
         * next iteration speculation before break
         * speculativele execution of multiple loop bodies
         * after loop code speculative execution before break
         * cascading of speculation
         * speculative IO access using LSU (for memory mapped IO) or buffers with confirmation (for IO streams)
+        * memory access speculation and distributed locks
+    * ArchElement framework for multithread optimizations.
+	* Target architecture aware (any Xilinx, Intel and others after benchmark)

-  * Support for Handshake/ReadySynced/ValidSynced/Signal streams
+  * Support for any stream IO protocol
     (= handshake and all its degenerated variants = any single channel interface)
     * arbitrary number of IO operations for any scheduling type
     * support for side channels, virtual channels, multiple packets per clock (e.g. xgmii)
     * explicit blocking, explicit dropping, explicit skipping (e.g. conditional read/write of data, read without consummer)
-    * Support for read/write of packet(HStream) types
+    * Packet FMS inference from read/write of ADT, SoF, EoF
-      * Per channel specific settings
-      * Processing of arbitrary size types using cursor or index of limited size
-      * Support for headers/footers in HStream
+	  * Program may contain arbitrary number of packet IO with arbitrary access.
-      * incremental packet parsing/deparsing, read/write chunk:
+      * Incremental packet parsing/deparsing, read/write chunk:
         * may not be alligned to word
         * may cause under/overflow
         * may be required to be end of stream or not
       * Optional check of input packet format
         (or synchronized by the input packet format which significantly reduce circuit complexity)

 * Not done yet:
   * Complex operation reducing (DSP)
   * All platforms
-  * Memory access pattern, partition API between Python and LLVM

 ## How it works?